 Aruba or the Bahamas: Which should you choose?

-Both the Bahamas and Aruba make excellent holiday destinations, and both have gorgeous beaches and vibrant cultures.
+Both the Bahamas and Aruba make excellent holiday destinations, and both have gorgeous beaches and stunning waters.

 Traveling around the Bahamas can be expensive though.
 Especially if you want to visit some of the most beautiful islands, many of which are uninhabited.